The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 We sample $N_{\rm s}=900$ sight lines from the box, corresponding to a (very sparse) quasar density of $\sim$\,$2-3~\mathrm{qso}/\mathrm{deg}^2$, and $460,800$ \Lya pixels.\footnote{We performed the same test using a DESI-like quasar density of $\sim$\,$30~\mathrm{qso}/\mathrm{deg}^2$ and recover the input power spectrum to percent-level precision over the same $k$-range.} For the \Lya forest fluctuations, $\delta$, we use the pixel value, \ie, the modes from the GRF, and model the selection function using weights of unity.
 For the power spectrum measurement, we do not include pixels in the same skewer, as in the main \Lya analysis.
 Additionally, we apply a non-trivial selection function, \ie, with edges and sparse sampling transverse to the line-of-sight to measure the effect of the window function on the measured power spectrum.
 To this end, we remove the periodicity of the box and add a 10\% root-mean-squared error, relative to the mean, Gaussian, white (uncorrelated), noise to each of the pixels in the box, corresponding to somewhat realistic \Lya noise levels for continuum fitting and pipeline noise.

 We measure the monopole, quadrupole and hexadecapole power spectra from the GRFs and compute the 2PCF contributions up to $\ell_{\rm max}=4$ with all corresponding window matrix multipoles.
 We use $30$ equidistant $k$-bins in the range $(0.01 \leq k \leq 0.50) \hMpcinv$ and $N_r=1,000$ linearly spaced bins in the range $(0 \leq r \leq R_0=200) \hinvMpc$ for the window matrix, respectively.\footnote{We tested that our results are robust to the choice of $N_r$ and the $\ell_{\rm max}$ of the 2PCF (and the corresponding window matrix multipole).} We compare the measured power spectrum multipoles to the theory input power spectrum in Fig.~\ref{fig:p3d_grf} and recover the input spectrum well within the $1\sigma$ error bars up to $k \simlt 0.5 \hMpcinv$ with the measured anisotropic power spectra.
 Note that the quadrupole is larger than the monopole due to the large RSD parameter $\beta_F = 1.5$, typical for \Lya surveys.
 Note that the pair separation window $W(r;R_0)$ suppresses power on scales larger than the ones defined by $k = 2\pi/R_0$ which is at $k = 0.031 \hMpcinv$ for our chosen value of $R_0$.
 Thus, we discard $k$-values below the cutoff in our analysis pipeline.
-In Appendix \ref{sec:appendix_window_func}, we discuss the effect of each multipole of the window matrix to the window convolved theory power spectra.\footnote{Note that we use the terms `window function' and `window matrix' interchangeably.}
+In Appendix \ref{sec:appendix_window_func}, we discuss the effect of the number of skewers on the multipoles of the window matrix itself as well as their convolution with the window convolved theory power spectra.\footnote{Note that we use the terms `window function' and `window matrix' interchangeably.}

 The error bars shown in Fig.~\ref{fig:p3d_grf} capture the variation between differing GRF realizations and are obtained from the diagonal of the covariance matrix computed from $N=100$ realizations of the GRFs.
-For Legendre multipoles $\ell_1, \ell_2$ of the anisotropic power in radial bins $m, n$, this is given by
+For Legendre multipoles $\ell_1, \ell_2$ of the anisotropic power in $k$-bins $m, n$, this is given by

 with the mean of the power spectra given by

 where $i$ indexes the $N$ simulations.
 The correlation matrix is defined as